spacelift-io/user-documentation/docs/concepts/spacectl.md

    --help, -h  show help (default: false)
 ```

 Each of the subcommands requires an account **alias**, which is a short, user-friendly name for each set of credentials (account profiles).
-Profiles don't need to be unique - you can have multiple sets of credentials for a single account too.
+Profiles don't need to be unique; you can have multiple sets of credentials for a single account too.

 Account profiles support three authentication methods:

-- GitHub access tokens
+- GitHub access tokens.

-- API keys
+- API keys.
 - Login with a browser (API token).

-In order to authenticate to your first profile, type in the following (make sure to replace `${MY_ALIAS}` with the actual profile alias):
+Enter the following to authenticate to your first profile, replacing `${MY_ALIAS}` with the actual profile alias:

 ```bash
 ❯ spacectl profile login ${MY_ALIAS}
 Enter Spacelift endpoint (eg. https://unicorn.app.spacelift.io/):
 ```

 In the next step, you will be asked to choose which authentication method you are going to use.
-Note that if your account is using [SAML-based SSO authentication](../integrations/single-sign-on/README.md), then API keys and login with a browser are your only options.
-After you're done entering credentials, the CLI will validate them against the server, and assuming that they're valid, will persist them in a credentials file in `.spacelift/${MY_ALIAS}`.
+If your account is using [SAML-based SSO authentication](../integrations/single-sign-on/README.md), then API keys and login with a browser are your only options.

+After you enter your credentials, the CLI will validate them against the server and, assuming they're valid, persist them in a credentials file in `.spacelift/${MY_ALIAS}`.
 It will also create a symlink in `${HOME}/.spacelift/current` pointing to the current profile.

-By default the login process is interactive, however, if that does not fit your workflow, the steps can be predefined using flags, for example:
+By default the login process is interactive.
+If that does not fit your workflow, the steps can be predefined using flags, for example:

 ```bash
 ❯ spacectl profile login --method browser --endpoint https://unicorn.app.spacelift.io local-test